Banging Toolbox

 #1 Most powerful framing hammer

-This framing hammer might be expensive but it is powerful and it has a pretty good weight distribution with the tool only weighing around 2 pounds.
+This framing hammer might be expensive but it is powerful and it hits with a pretty good weight distribution with the tool only weighing around 2 pounds.

 Stiletto TB15SS 15oz 18 inch handle smooth faced titanium hammer